R123456-123/WeatherPoint/README.md

 # Weather Application

-A simple React-based weather app built with Vite.
+A React-based weather app built with Vite.
 It fetches real-time weather data from the OpenWeatherMap API and displays temperature, humidity, wind, and weather icons for any city.

 ## Features
 - Search for weather by city name